 - If you believe it is okay to post someone’s credible photos because others have done so, you are wrong.
 Not giving appropriate credit and disregarding any potential legal repercussions is wrong.

-- You are making a mistake if you merely embed the content onto your website without really hosting the image; you presume that you are protected.
+- You are making a mistake if you merely embed the content onto your website without hosting the image; you presume you are protected.

 A recent court ruling holds websites that use content without the author’s permission legally accountable for copyright infringement.
 The terms and conditions of Instagram have also been modified to specify that in order to embed a post, the user must first obtain the author’s permission and/or a license.